MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Instancing in Katana
 ####################

-:summary: How OpScript can be used for instancing with flexible setup.
+:summary: How OpScript can be used to create a flexible solution for
+    instancing.

 :status: draft
 :date: 2021-10-23 14:58
+:date-created: 2021-10-23 14:58

 :category: tutorial
 :tags: katana, instancing, lua, software
+:author: Liam Collod

 Katana, as its usual, doesn't offers "ready to go" solution for instancing.
 This initial complexity can be overcome by the fact that we can create an instancing solution that exactly suits our needs.
-But we have to first understand how it works.
+And that is what what we are going to adress in this post.

-Adtionnaly I will explain how I tried to create a flexible solution for instancing called ``kui``.
+Additionnaly I will explain how I tried to create a flexible solution for instancing called ``kui``.
 And lastly you will find a paragraph specific to `Redshift`_ where I had some troubles guessing what it needed to work.